-- Identifying and remediating conflicts in accordance with regulatory requirements and our policies; and - Bringing potential conflicts to the attention of their supervisor, the Conflicts Management Officer (CMO) in their business unit or region, the Firm's Global Conflicts Office (GCO) or a member of LCD.
+Officers and employees should bring potential conflicts to the attention of their supervisor, the Conflicts Management Officer (CMO) in their business unit or region, the Firm's Global Conflicts Office (GCO) or a member of LCD.

-In addition, the Firm Notification, Conflict Clearance and Seat at the Table Operating Procedures identify the activities for which business units must either give notification or receive clearance through the Firm Conflict File, which is key to identifying and monitoring ongoing and potential business conflicts across Morgan Stanley.
+In addition, the Firm Notification, Conflict Clearance and Seat at the Table Operating Procedures identify the activities for which business units must either give notification or receive clearance through the Firm Conflict File, which is a key process for identifying and monitoring ongoing and potential business conflicts across Morgan Stanley.